mna/agora/doc/wiki/agora-vs-go.md

 * There is no uppercase rule for what is or isn't exported by a module.
 The only thing a module exports is the return value of the top-level function.
 Anything else is private inside the module.
 To return multiple functions (say, like the `fmt` module), an object is returned.
 However, the uppercase-is-public is still used as a convention (for instance, all stdlib's functions start with an uppercase).

+* There is no "short statement" allowed in an `if` statement before the condition.

 * There is a ternary `condition ? iftrue : iffalse` operator.

 * A function may receive an arbitrary number of arguments, maybe exceeding the number of expected (formal) arguments declared in its signature.
 All actual arguments passed to a function are always available using the reserved `args` identifier, which is an array-like object, with keys ranging from 0 to the number of arguments received minus one.
 Also, since the top-level function cannot declare expected arguments, this is the only way to retrieve arguments passed to the module.